 The main point that this article is trying to make about Arbitration is that the decision to include an Arbitration Clause in a contract is a very important one.
 How the Arbitration Clause is written is also very important.
 Unfortunately, many contract drafters make the decision to include such a clause without giving this decision the consideration it deserves.
 This carelessness sometimes has serious consequences.

 We hope that this article has been helpful to our readers.
 This list is by no means complete.
 If you are negotiating, or about to sign, an important contract, one of the most cost-effective things that you can do is to have an attorney review the contract before you sign it.
-Buffington Law Firm’s experienced business litigation attorneys have long experience in both reviewing contracts and litigating them in actual court or arbitration.
+At Buffington Law Firm, our experienced business litigation attorneys have long experience in both reviewing contracts and litigating them in actual court or arbitration.
 This perspective means that we can help you avoid the many pitfalls which are often present in a contract.